Summary of “The Happiness Advantage” : The 7 principles taught at Harvard to develop happiness and succeed in life.

 I see Mr. Pessimist is back: “But I’m too old for that! ” WRONG!

-Whatever your age, you can adapt new habits.
+Whatever your age, you can adopt new habits.

 - You are ready to start your habit again.
 To begin with: no problem.